Alien Movie Timeline Explained: All Alien Movies In Order, Chronologically And By Release Date

 Prometheus (2089 – 2093)

-The start of the entire Alien timeline, Prometheus shows us the initial journey that took humanity into the stars, crossing our paths with the race of lifeforms known as “The Engineers.”
-As this entry takes place a little under a century before Alien, we don’t see Sigourney Weaver’s Ellen Ripley or any of the other space truckers that director Ridley Scott’s first film introduced us to.
+The thematic start of the entire Alien timeline for the moment, Prometheus shows us the initial journey that took humanity to the stars, and crossing paths with the race of lifeforms known as “The Engineers.”
+As this entry takes place a little under a century before Alien, we don’t see Sigourney Weaver’s Ellen Ripley, or any of the other space truckers that director Ridley Scott’s first film introduced us to.

-However, humanity’s first voyage into deep space, under the cover of exploration, yields a deadlier, more horrifying result than anyone could have anticipated.
-As far as characters go, we do get two new figures that are integral to the earlier years of the Alien series: Michael Fassbender’s David, an android sent by the Weyland Corporation to aid in the journey, and Noomi Rapace’s Elizabeth Shaw, an archeologist who not only helps find the location of The Engineers, but gets to experience the first steps in the creation of the Xenomorphs up close.
+However, humanity’s first voyage into deep space yields a more horrifying result than anyone could have anticipated.
+As far as characters go, we do get two new figures that are integral to the earlier years of the Alien series: Michael Fassbender’s David, an android sent by the Weyland Corporation to aid in the journey, and Noomi Rapace’s Elizabeth Shaw, an archeologist.
+This intrepid scientist not only helps find the location of The Engineers, but gets to experience the first steps in the creation of the Xenomorphs up close and way too personal.

-As David’s arc stands as the narrative glue for the Alien movie timeline’s origins, and Guy Pearce’s Peter Weyland is one of the enigmatic forces behind the eventual Weyland-Yutani Corporation that dominates the world of the Alien movies, this is the foundation all other films are to operate upon.
+As David’s arc stands as the narrative glue, with Guy Pearce’s Peter Weyland acting as one of the enigmatic forces behind the Weyland-Yutani Corporation, this is the foundation all other films are to operate upon.
+Even with several outstanding Prometheus questions waiting to be answered, the facts we do have are crucial to future events.
+At least, that much is true when it comes to its direct sequel, Alien: Covenant.

 Alien: Covenant (2104)